-- 4.11.b.2.
-Each fellow should, on average, be responsible for four to eight patients during each half-day session. ^(Detail) - 4.11.b.3.
-The continuity patient care experience should not be interrupted by more than one month, excluding a fellow's vacation. ^(Detail) - 4.11.b.4.
-The program must include a minimum of two half days of ambulatory care per week, averaged over the two years of education, which includes the continuity ambulatory experience. ^(Detail) - 4.11.c.
-The educational program must provide fellows with individualized educational experiences to allow them to participate in opportunities relevant to their future practice or to further skill/competence development in the foundational educational experiences of the subspecialty. ^(Core)
+- 4.11.i.2.
+Each fellow should, on average, be responsible for four to eight patients during each half-day session.
+(Detail) - 4.11.i.3.
+The continuity patient care experience should not be interrupted by more than one month, excluding a fellow's vacation.
+(Detail) - 4.11.j.
+The educational program must provide fellows with individualized educational experiences to allow them to participate in opportunities relevant to their future practice or to further skill/competence development in the foundational educational experiences of the subspecialty.
+(Core)